From Moscow to Berlin, digital music startups attract top investors

 Endel, a Berlin-based music startup founded by Russian tech entrepreneur Oleg Stavitsky, also made the news last week when it announced the completion of a $5mn round led by US serial investor Kevin Rose.
 Among the other participants in the round were Target Global, a Berlin-headquarter VC firm with Russian roots, and Impulse VC, a Moscow-based fund, which is said to be affiliated to Russian billionaire Roman Abramovich.

-Endel touts itself as a “cross-platform audio ecosystem” that offers “personalized sound environments to help you focus, relax, and sleep.”
+Endel touts itself as a “cross-platform audio ecosystem” that offers “personalised sound environments to help you focus, relax and sleep.”
 Stavitsky told TechCrunch that “Endel’s approach draws on several areas of science, including research around circadian rhythms (so that it complements where you are in your daily sleep cycle), the pentatonic scale (so that its sounds are pleasant) and sound masking (so that you’re less likely to hear anything distracting).”

 The company is working with partners to do more to validate the science behind its approach.
 Stavitsky claims its sound environments can lead to a 6.3x increase in concentration and a 3.6x decrease in anxiety.